DougReeder/hominid-web/content/presentations/Gestures in WebXR/Gestures in WebXR.md

 ## Drawing a symbol

-{% image "./pentacle-ViolentCloud.jpg", "drawing pentacle to protect from The Violent Cloud", ["608"] %}
+{% image "./pentacle-ViolentCloud.jpg", "drawing pentacle to protect from The Violent Cloud", [750, "auto"] %}

 ## Root-mean-square